Printed from www.nzmeccano.com

 The Arduino comes in several different formats, with different capabilities.
 The Uno is the standard entry-level Arduino, and probably the most popular.
 However, I recommend the Mega, the largest Arduino, because for just a small extra cost it offers much more memory and many more I/O pins.

 The Arduino you buy from any source may be an original, or a clone or “compatible”.
 You should not be concerned about buying a clone.
 The Arduino is an open design, which other manufacturers are free to copy.
-Clones are not pirated or unethical, and as far as I know they are functionally identical to the Arduino originals.
+Arduino clones are not pirated or unethical, and as far as I know they are functionally identical to the Arduino originals.

 I recommend the Proto-Screwshield R3 from Adafruit.
 It costs $US14.95 (about £9) and comes as a kit which requires soldering.